- +44 (0) 1334 466666

 The St Andrews Old course itself usually isn’t an instant hit, it’s a golf course you have to get to know and love.
 First timers might be somewhat disappointed.
 It's also unlikely that the Old course will feel familiar when you play it for the first time (except perhaps the 1st, 17th and 18th).
 Television pictures tend to make the ground look very flat, but the humps, hollows and ripples in the fairways are much deeper when you get out onto the course, as indeed are the pot bunkers.
 Dr Alister MacKenzie wrote in his book, The Spirit of St Andrews: “A good golf course is like good music or anything else: it is not necessarily a course which appeals the first time one plays over it; but one which grows on a player the more frequently he visits it.”

-Every true golfer should play this course at least once.
+However, it goes without saying that every golfer should play this course at least once, preferably multiple times.
 It sends shivers down the spine when the starter announces your name, setting those first tee nerves jangling.
 Oozing familiarity with names like the Swilcan Burn, the bridge over the burn—thought to have been built by the Romans—and the Valley of Sin.
 There are many memorable holes on the Old course, but one in particular, the 17th, the Road hole, is probably the most famous hole in the world.

 And a word about the greens: they are the most extraordinary and interesting putting surfaces in the world.
 There is little definition between where the fairway, fringe and green stops or starts and the fairways are probably faster and certainly more undulating than the average golf club’s greens.
 And the size of them is absolutely staggering—they are gigantic—occupying more than an acre in some cases.
 When you are on the green, forget about having the pin tended—take a pair of binoculars instead.